nknorg/nkn/README.md

 provide two sample `config.json`:

 * `config.testnet.json`: join the testnet
-* `config.local.json`: create and join a cluster on hour localhost
+* `config.local.json`: create and join a private chain on your localhost

 You can copy the one you want to `config.json` or write your own.